Himanshu49Gaur/VITB_Challenges/README.md

 4. **Contribute:** If you want to add your own solutions or improvements, fork the repo and make a Pull Request with a clear explanation in your commit.

 ---

+## Recommended Workflow

+- **Daily Practice:** Aim to solve a small set of problems regularly for retention.
+- **Tag Difficult Questions:** Mark unsolved or difficult questions for further revision.
+- **Compare Solutions:** Refer to multiple solutions or approaches when available.
+- **Participate in Contests:** Make use of the `OpenSourceChallenge` and `HackerEarth` folders for timed practice.

+---